310-Primers/A2-Group2/GuiREADME.md

 for now the chatbot is a simple class that saves that creates an object with a name as its only attribute to identify our chatbot.

 ### getResponse
-takes the user's input (as lowercase) and tries to identify the string as one of the keys in a dictionary of possible questions.
+takes the user's input (as lowercase) and tries to identify a similar string as in a dictionary of possible questions.
 If it matches a key, the coressponding value (the pre-written answer to the question) is returned.
-If not, a key error is returned and handled.
+If not, a key error is returned and handled. the use

 ### questions
 this class stores a list of questions, and our bot will randomly pick one and output it to terminal when the user inputs "ask me a question".